stleary/stars-at-night/README.md

 # The Stars At Night
 The Stars at Night is a WordPress plugin.
 It is intended for use by amateur astronomers and others interested in tracking astronomical data for their location.
-For now, that is sunrise/sunset, moonrise/moonset, and twilight times.
+For now, that is a Sun/Moon table and an ISS visible sighting table.

 The plugin is activated by the shortcode “stars-at-night”.
 Here is an example: